What is email contact nurturing?

 - Day 1 – initial offer and details

 - Day 15 – new details from this months magazine

 - Day 31 – the next months issue details

 - Day 45 – last chance to subscribe + new detail from month 2 magazine

 Informational Newsletter – Monthly

 One of the most common forms of marketing communications.
-Roll up of significant news and blog posts.
-Newsletters have a relatively low open rate, so anything more than monthly is likely to drop off quickly.
+A roll up of significant news and blog posts.
+Newsletters can have a relatively low open rate, so anything more than monthly is likely to drop off quickly.
 Conversely, a well written newsletter, that an audience expect each month can be well received and build trust.

 Blog – Weekly